cmaureir/progra-alma/lectures/week8/lecture30.rst

 Observing Modes
 ~~~~~~~~~~~~~~~

-The observing modes are the highest level of synchronization in the CCL,
+The observing modes are the highest level of synchronization in the CCL.
-these modules provide functionality for managing all the equipment in an array.
+These modules provide functionality for managing all the equipment in an array.

-For instance tuning the LO system to a specified frequency or having all antennas in the array point in the same direction.
+For instance, tuning the LO system to a specified frequency or having all antennas in the array point in the same direction.

-The observing modes can be coupled to data capture and the production of astronomical data in the ALMA Science Data Model (ASDM) format.
+The observing modes can be coupled to data capture
+and the production of astronomical data in the ALMA Science Data Model (ASDM) format.

 For most scientific users,
-there should not be a reason to work below the level of an observing mode.
+there should be no reason to work below the level of an observing mode.

-The observing modes are tied to specific ALMA use cases,
+The observing modes are tied to specific ALMA use cases.
-for instance Single-Field Interferometry,
+For instance, Single-Field Interferometry,
 Optical Pointing,
 and Tower Holography all have observing modes tailored to their specific requirements.

 The name of these objects as observing modes can cause some confusion.
-An observing mode in the CCL is a class which is designed to simplify and coordinate a type of observing.
+An observing mode in the CCL is a class that has been designed to simplify and coordinate a type of observing.

 The standard observing modes which you encounter in the ALMA ObservingTool,
 and later in this document are scripts written in the CCL to implement a particular observing strategy.